ggxchain/documentation/src/developer-documentation/relayer/relayer.md

-## ETH Light Client & Relayer setup & usage example
+## ETH Light Client & Relayer setup and usage example

-For now ETH Light Client is integrated only with Brooklyn.
+**For now ETH Light Client is integrated only with our development blockchain Brooklyn, later Sydney and mainnet will support it too.**

 Before starting register on https://www.infura.io/ and get your API key.

 ### Node setup: